On-Line only meeting

 Finding AA Meetings in Maryland

 Maryland offers a comprehensive network of Alcoholics Anonymous meetings across 228 cities, providing crucial support for individuals seeking recovery from alcohol addiction.
-With 2,264meetings available throughout the state, people from all backgrounds and communities can find local support groups that meet their specific needs and schedules.
+With 1,377 meetings available throughout the state, people from all backgrounds and communities can find local support groups that meet their specific needs and schedules.

 Meeting Types Available in Maryland

-AA meetings in Maryland include various formats designed to support different aspects of recovery:
+AA meetings in Maryland include various formats designed to support different aspects of recovery.
+With 1,377 meetings listed, you can find a format that resonates with your recovery style:

 Open Meetings